-Have you ever wondered why your company diligently generates two or more blog posts a week?
+Have you ever wondered why your company diligently generates blog posts?
 This process introduces your business, as well as converts visitors into leads.
 One way to achieve the goal is to include Call-To-Action buttons throughout your blog.
-Try not to overwhelm new user, but let him or her explore more about your product.
-Check these 4 strategic types of CTA, that will help you deliver a lot more, than engaging blog post.
+CTA buttons or just that, a call to action.
+Try not to overwhelm the user, but let him or her explore more about your product.
+Check out these four strategic types of CTAs that will help you deliver a lot more than an engaging blog post.

 1. End of Blog CTA

 Consider CTA as a form of art, since its goal is to draw reader’s attention.
 Keep in mind not only the context of CTA, but its size, color and position.
 One of the most common location of CTA is at the bottom of the blog post.
-It is logical, that after reading about the new tool, which automatically suggests words when you are stuck in the middle of writing, people would want to test it.
-If your company provides demos or free trials, lead-nurture your clients to check the product right after they read through your content.
+It is logical, that after reading about how to solve some sort of problem, people may be looking for tools that you that you use.
+If your company provides demos or free trials, lead-nurture your clients to see the product right after they read through your content.
 Within WordPress you can customize your CTA by choosing the most compelling CTA message, Button Link/Text and CTA Background Color.

 2. Related Topic CTA